Frequently Asked Questions (FAQ)¶

 I want to add / propose a new API, what should I do?¶

 We are always open to accepting a now top level API as long as it matches the following criteria:

-Libcloud can be used with many different providers and acts as a lowest common denominator which makes the last point most important one.
+Last point is the most important one, because Libcloud acts as a lowest common denominator and can be used with many different providers.
 Sometimes it doesn’t make sense to build a common Libcloud API even if multiple providers offer a similar service.
-Usually the case is that the APIs are vastly different and there aren’t enough common points which would allow us to build a cross-provider API which would still provide enough value to the end user.
+Usually the case is that the APIs are vastly different and there aren’t enough common points which would allow us to build a cross-provider API which would still provide enough benefit to the end user.

-If the API matches the criteria defined above, you should send a proposal to our mailing list where we can discuss it further.
-Ideally, the proposal should also contain a prototype of a driver for at least two different providers.
-This helps us make sure that the API you have designed is not biased towards a single provider.
+If the API matches the criteria mentioned above you should send a proposal to our mailing list where we can discuss it further.
+Ideally proposal should also contain a prototype of a driver for at least two different providers.
+This help with making sure that API you designed is not biased against a single provider.